Using CRISPR barcoding as a molecular clock to capture dynamic processes at single-cell resolution

 Abstract

 Biological processes are fundamentally dynamic, yet existing methods for capturing these temporal changes are limited.
 We present scDynaBar, a novel approach that integrates CRISPR-Cas9 dynamic barcoding with single-cell sequencing to enable the recording of temporal cellular events.
-In this system, genetic barcodes accumulate mutations over a 4-week timeframe and then are sequenced together with the transcriptome of each single cell.
-We propose that this gradual accumulation of genetic diversity can be exploited to create a time-ordered record of cellular events.
-To demonstrate this, we apply the system to track the transition from a pluripotent state to a two-cell (2C)–like state in mouse embryonic stem cells (mESCs).
+In this system, genetic barcodes accumulate mutations over a 25-day period and then are sequenced together with the transcriptome of each single cell.
+We propose that this gradual accumulation of genetic diversity can be exploited to create an ordered record of a cellular event.
+We apply this approach to track the transition from a pluripotent state to a two-cell (2C)–like state in mouse embryonic stem cells (mESCs).
 The results provide compelling evidence for the transient nature of the 2C-like state.
 Additionally, our system shows consistent mutation rates across diverse cell types in a mouse gastruloid model, underscoring its robustness and versatility across various biological contexts.
-This technique not only improves our ability to study cellular dynamics but also creates exciting new opportunities for future applications based on recording temporal signals at the single-cell level—in other words, using dynamic barcoding as a molecular clock.
+This technique not only improves our ability to study single-cell dynamics but also creates new opportunities for recording other temporal signals—in other words, using dynamic barcoding as a molecular clock in individual cells.

 Article activity feed